Somedaywilldo/BM-NAS/README.md

-# BM-NAS: Bilevel Multimodal Neural Architecture Search (AAAI 2022)
+# BM-NAS: Bilevel Multimodal Neural Architecture Search (AAAI 2022 Oral)

 Yihang Yin, Siyu Huang, Xiang Zhang

-## Full Paper
+## Paper, Poster and Presentation

 ![framework](framework.png)

 Please check our arXiv version [here](https://arxiv.org/abs/2104.09379) for the full paper with supplementary.
+We also provide our [poster](poster.pdf) in this repo.
+Our oral presentation video at AAAI-2022 can be found on YouTube, for both the [brief introduction](https://youtu.be/mP4u40Zkd4I) and the [full version](https://youtu.be/EGZu5bOi_M4).

 ## Requirements